8 Standard continuous distributions

 Exercise 8.7 Show that the gamma distribution has a constant coefficient of variation, where the coefficient of variation is the standard deviation divided by the mean.

-Exercise 8.8 In a study modelling waiting times at a hospital (Khadem et al. 2008), patients are classified into one of three categories:
+Exercise 8.8 In a study modelling waiting times at a hospital (Khadem et al. 2008), patients are classified into one of three categories: Red (critically ill or injured patients), Yellow (moderately ill or injured patients), or Green (injured or uninjured patients).

 For ‘Green’ patients, the service time \(S\) was modelled as \(S = 4.5 + 11V\), where \(V \sim \text{Beta}(0.287, 0.926)\).